6 Flat Fee MLS Companies in Georgia

 A flat fee MLS service can significantly reduce the expenses associated with selling a home.
 By skipping a traditional real estate commission, sellers typically save on the listing agent’s cut, which ranges from 2.5% to 3% of the home’s selling price.

-This can be especially advantageous for those with desirable properties in a thriving market, where the chances of attracting multiple buyers and competitive offers are much higher.
+This can be especially advantageous for those with desirable properties in a thriving market, where the chances of attracting multiple buyers and competitive offers are much higher even without the help of an agent.
 Moreover, for sellers keen on being intricately involved in the sale process or those preferring not to partner with a licensed agent, a flat fee MLS service offers a viable path to market exposure.

 However, if you are selling FSBO, there’s a lot you are going to have to tackle on your own.
 Be prepared to: